LaunchCodeEducation/aws-basics/content/final-project/java-spring-persistent/index.md

 ## Deploying a Persistent Spring Boot Application

 Now that you have worked closely with the EC2 and S3 service it is time to take things one step further.
 You are going to deploy a web application that is connected to a MySQL database.

 Below you will find the steps outlined.

 ### Getting Organized
 What needs to happen for the Java/Spring Persistent web application to be deployed?

+You will need:
+1. New `EC2` Instance
+1. Built Artifacts of application cloned to `EC2` instance
+1. Correct version of `Java` installed on `EC2`
+1. Web Server installed on `EC2`
+1. `Docker` installed to create a `MySQL` container for the database

 #### EC2 Instance Created
-1. `Name of Instance`
+1. `Name of Instance`: java-spring-persistent
-1. `AMI`
+1. `AMI`: Ubuntu 22.04
-1. `Instance Type`
+1. `Instance Type`: t2 micro
-1. `Key Pair`
+1. `Key Pair`: Not Required
-1. `Security Group`
+1. `Security Group`: New Security Group:

-#### Machine State
-1. `git` must be installed
-1. web server must be installed
+    1. `HTTP` enabled

+After creating your new `EC2` you can now use `EC2 Instance Connect` to connect to your virtual server.

 #### Project Artifacts
-The artifacts are already built, they just need to be installed onto the machine with `git`.
+The artifacts are already built, they just need to be installed onto the virtual machine with `git`.

 1. use `git` to clone the build artifacts